-Amendments to PAS 1, Classification of Liabilities as Current or Non-current

-The amendments clarify paragraphs 69 to 76 of PAS 1, Presentation of Financial Statements, to specify the requirements for classifying liabilities as current or non-current.
-The amendments clarify:

-- What is meant by a right to defer settlement - That a right to defer must exist at the end of the reporting period - That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification
+- Amendments to PAS 1, Classification of Liabilities as Current or Non-current The amendments clarify paragraphs 69 to 76 of PAS 1, Presentation of Financial Statements, to specify the requirements for classifying liabilities as current or non-current.
+The amendments clarify: - What is meant by a right to defer settlement - That a right to defer must exist at the end of the reporting period - That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification

 The amendments are effective for annual reporting periods beginning on or after January 1, 2023 and must be applied retrospectively.
-The Group is currently assessing the impact the amendments will have on current practice and whether existing loan agreements may require renegotiation.
+However, in November 2021, the International Accounting Standards Board (IASB) tentatively decided to defer the effective date to no earlier than January 1, 2024.

-PFRS 17, Insurance Contracts
+• PFRS 17, Insurance Contracts